 What first aid course provides essential skills for beginners?

-Real First Aid courses are structured for progressive learning and we make sure foundational skills are deeply understood and ready for recall whenever required.
+Real Response courses are structured for progressive learning and we make sure foundational skills are deeply understood and ready for recall whenever required.
 Course durations of between half a day and two days are the norm, with results that will transform the way you approach and respond to accidents, illnesses and emergencies.
-Real First Aid courses that teach basic first aid techniques include:
+Real Response courses that teach basic first aid techniques include:

 Provide CPR (HLTAID001): Provide CPR is a short course, taking only 3.5 hours to complete.
 It introduces first aiders to cardiopulmonary resuscitation (CPR), automated external defibrillator (AED) practice and other essential skills.
 Qualifications are nationally accredited and last for 12 months prior to a short refresher course.